Georgia Baptist College: Establishment

 The new school, named Central City College, was officially established in October 1899.
 It was part of a regional trend of independent Baptist colleges that formed around the late 1800s and early 1900s to serve African Americans in the American South, with similar institutions including Guadalupe College and Morris College.
 In its initial form, the institution functioned primarily as a grade school, with the school offering a primary school, high school, and a three-year theology program.
-The school was coeducational, although the theology program was only offered to men.
-Only a small number of students participated in the theology program.
+The school was coeducational, although the theology program was only offered to men, and only a small number of students participated in it.
 From its beginning, the school attempted to follow the educational model found in the liberal arts colleges of New England, in opposition to the industrial education favored by noted African American leader Booker T. Washington.
 The primary school offered sources in geometry, grammar, history, mathematics, penmanship, and reading, while the high school courses included additional history courses, advanced mathematics, bookkeeping, physiology, physics, and language courses on English, Greek, and Latin.
 Only two faculty members held college degrees—Holmes and the Reverend James M. Nabrit, who also held a bachelor's degree from Atlanta Baptist.